Blueprint Share

 - Localhost only.
 No LAN or internet sharing - Factorio binds UDP to

-- Map Editor.
-Auto-receive needs the simulation running.
-The editor is paused by default, so either unpause (Tools -> Time -> Speed -> Play) or use Ctrl + R to receive manually.
+- Map Editor / paused game.
+Auto-receive needs the tick running.
+Either unpause (Tools -> Time -> Speed -> Play) or press Ctrl + R to import manually.

 - Headless servers.
 Receiving is disabled when no players are connected.